-Lawson’s decision to retire will bring to a close a successful career spanning 33 years of continuous service to the company, its stockholders, and the electrical distribution community.
+Lawson’s decision to retire will bring to a close a successful career spanning 33 years of continuous service to the company, stockholders, and the electrical distribution community.

 “Jack has provided EECO with strong and positive leadership during his 15 years as our company’s seventh CEO.
-He has led the company successfully through challenging times and significant market change.
-He has transformed the company into a modern, efficient organization and paved the way for years of solid growth,” said Milton Gore, chairman of EECO’s Board of Directors.
+He has led the company successfully through challenging times and significant market changes.
+He transformed the company into a modern, efficient organization and paved the way for years of solid growth,” said Milton Gore, chairman of EECO’s Board of Directors.
 “The board is grateful for his service and his distinguished record as our CEO.
 His leadership, honed over 34 years of industry experience, will surely be missed.”

 “I’ve been privileged to lead EECO through some very exciting years as well as a few challenging ones,” Lawson said.
-“But after more than 33 years with the company and 15 years as its CEO, I’ve accumulated a long list of places I want to go and things I want to do; its time I started working on that list.
+“But after more than 33 years with the company and 15 years as CEO, I’ve accumulated a long list of places I want to go and things I want to do; its time I started working on that list.
 EECO is in good health and our current leadership team is as strong as I could possibly hope for.
 It’s simply a great time for me to transfer EECO’s helm to that new generation of leadership.
 I look forward to working with the board and the management team during this transition period, and to serving on our board after my retirement.”

 Upon Lawson’s recommendation, the board of directors has unanimously elected Mark Holmes President-elect in preparation for his moving into the company’s top spot on July 1, 2016.
-Holmes has a 25-year tenure at EECO and has served as its Senior VP of Sales since October 2007.
+Holmes has a 25-year tenure at EECO and has served as Senior VP of Sales since October 2007.